Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 Final Thoughts

-Gray area drinking exists because human behavior is rarely black and white.
+Gray area drinking exists because human behavior isn't black and white.

 Most people questioning alcohol today are not facing addiction.